dandi/dandi-cli/DEVELOPMENT.md

 - `DANDI_LOG_GIRDER` -- log REST requests.

+- `DANDI_MAX_CHUNK_SIZE` -- maximal chunk size to transmit.
+By default it is the one of girder (64M).
+Too small size could also trip girder.

 - `DANDI_CACHE` -- clear persistent cache handling.
 Known values
   are `clear` - would clear the cache, `ignore` - would ignore it.
 Note that for metadata cache we use only released portion of `dandi.__version__` as a token.